Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

-Figure \ref{fig:synthetic} displays the original RGB images and analyzed red and green channels at representative viewpoints, and the uncertainties estimated for each channel (denoted $U_{R}$ and $U_{G}$), obtained after aligning the red and green channel latent spaces.
-For the soda can, as the red channel is rather uniform within the object, uncertainties are mostly concentrated at the borders of the object.
-Conversely, the green channel mostly contains information near the brand name and the Santa drawing, and uncertainties are concentrated near the borders of these locations.
-For the toy bear, the red channel is also rather uniform except around the neck, and uncertainties are mostly around the borders of the object.
-Uncertainties are also located around this zone for the green channel, and not around the neck despite some information on this channel, as most of the necklace (except its right extremity) remains unchanged when rotating the view angle.
+Figure \ref{fig:synthetic} displays the original RGB images and analyzed red and green channels at representative viewpoints, and the \blueCNN{discrepancy maps} estimated for each channel (denoted $U_{R}$ and $U_{G}$), obtained after aligning the red and green channel latent spaces.
+For the soda can, \blueCN{the two channels do not exactly carry the same information and therefore each channel \blueCNN{impacts} the reconstruction of the other channel.
+Indeed, the red channel is rather uniform within the object and therefore represents less the object rotation compared to the green channel.
+Regarding reconstruction, given the uniformity of the red channel,} \blueCNN{the highest values in the discrepancy map} are mostly concentrated at the borders of the object.
+Conversely, the green channel mostly contains information near the brand name and the Santa drawing, and \blueCNN{the highest values in the discrepancy map} are concentrated near the borders of these locations. \blueCN{A comparable interpretation can be given for the toy bear.
+Both red and green channels carry information about the object rotation, as the orientation of the object within the images (and its pixel intensities) varies across the different samples.
+However, this concerns the whole object for the red channel, while this only concerns part of the head for the green channel (namely, less accurate information about the whole object rotation).
+Regarding reconstruction, as the red channel is rather uniform except around the neck, \blueCNN{the highest values in the discrepancy map} are mostly around the borders of the object.
+They} are also located around this zone for the green channel, and not around the neck despite some information on this channel, as most of the necklace (except its right extremity) remains unchanged when rotating the view angle.